 Equipment is important in grilling steak and can change how you need to cook.
 With a little mindfulness, the same instructions in this post can translate to any number of grills, but the grill I use is a Weber Genesis that has a sear station.
 I love my grill and having a gas grill makes getting set up quick, fast, and easy.
 I will say that I have often considered getting a secondary charcoal grill, as there is a certain something about those charcoal flavors that is hard to replace.
 While I don’t have a smoker, I do have a smoke box for my Genesis, so that can help a bit with the aroma and flavor.
-Sometimes it would be nice to have that charcoal grill.

 I did consider just purchasing a charcoal Weber instead of the Genesis but ultimately decided that the ease of a gas grill was worth it for me.
 I mean, if it were up to me I would have a gas grill, charcoal grill, pellet grill/smoker, and probably an electric smoker.
 Do I need to get to a point where I have 10 grills and can’t afford the steak?
 Ha!
 Today, we are going to be grilling steak on my Weber Genesis!

 In addition to the grill, I use tongs and tend to use a thermometer when I want a steak done exactly.
 If you don’t have a meat thermometer, do your self and order yourself one now.
 Seriously, a good thermometer is vital to grilling.
 I have been known to just throw on a steak and estimate using the touch system, but I am not a pro and sometimes that can end poorly.
 If I am spending good money on a great steak, I will always use a thermometer.